Boulevard Hotel: History

 In February 1980, Hotel Malaysia Limited received the approval of the local authorities for a $63 million extension hotel.
 The 16-storey tall extension, which was to be completed by July 1984, would add an additional 371 rooms to the hotel, making it the largest hotel to be owned by the Goodwood Group.
 As the extension was to be built behind the existing hotel, its main entrance would be shifted from Cuscaden Road to Orchard Boulevard, making it the only hotel to face that street.
 Local company Building and Engineering Enterprises was awarded the contract for the project.
 The extension was to include a five-storey car park, a 160-seat coffee house, a 140-seat restaurant and a cocktail lounge with a capacity for 90 people.
 Furninshing of the extension was to cost $20 million while renovations on the original buildings were to cost $10 million.
 The extension was to feature an interior designed by Israeli designer Dora Gad, who produced over 500 individual pieces of sculpted aluminium, including the tallest cast aluminium sculpture in Singapore.
 Placed in the atrium, it was 15-storeys tall and measured 1 sqm.
 The project was Gad's first in Southeast Asia.

-The La Ronde restaurant, as well as the Coctail Lounge and Residents' Club Bar were to make way for a specialty restaurant.
+The La Ronde restaurant, as well as the Cocktail Lounge and Residents' Club Bar were to make way for a specialty restaurant.
 It was estimated that the extension would result in the total number of staff at the hotel to increase from 300 to 700.
 Each of the rooms in the new extension were to include a kitchenette, a first in Singapore, as well as facilities for making tea and coffee.
 It was also to feature a health centre, two swimming pools and 10 food and beverage outlets.
-The newly-renovated hotel was to be a four-star hotel.
+The newly renovated hotel was to be a four-star hotel.
 It was renamed the Boulevard Hotel Singapore on 15 October 1983, prior to the extension's completion as the previous name was "not an established one."
 The extension was opened in August 1984, featuring a coffee house, a cocktail lounge, a shopping gallery, function and conference rooms, a centre for businessmen, an exclusive lounge and a fitness centre.
 In March 1985, the hotel spent over $500,000 on the installation of a computer system for its front and back office operations.